KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 6. Typo: Found `Magic Mirror` in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `XMLHttpRequest` in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-10. Outdated: Found `MichMich/MagicMirror` in file `create_module.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
+11. Outdated: Found `MichMich/MagicMirror` in file `create_module.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+12. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-12. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+13. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+14. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-14. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+15. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-15. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+16. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-16. Recommendation: Replace eslintrc by new flat config.
+17. Recommendation: Replace eslintrc by new flat config.

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)